saleor/saleor-docs/docs/api-reference.md

 <td>

 List of configured authorization keys.
 Authorization
-               keys are used to enable third party OAuth authorization (currently Facebook or Google).
+               keys are used to enable third-party OAuth authorization (currently Facebook or Google).

 </td>